Markets in emerging economies are growing rapidly and creating vast opportunities as incomes rise and diets change.

 The Bank works with countries to build solid road networks and expand access to reliable electricity, water supply and information and communication technology.
 It also supports infrastructure that improves product delivery while minimizing loss, such as storage facilities, dedicated agriculture port terminals, and facilities for processing agriculture products.
 The right infrastructure can reduce transaction costs for farmers, help subsistence farmers scale up to commercial agriculture, improve processing of agriculture products, and reduce post-harvest losses.

 Smallholders can improve their livelihoods by reaching consumers beyond their local markets.
-Through producer organizations, the Bank helps farmers scale up their operations and lower costs by providing access to ICT, business development services, education and other opportunities to increase their revenues.
+Through producer organizations, the Bank helps farmers scale up their operations and lower costs by providing access to information and communications technology, business development services, education and other opportunities to increase their revenues.

-The Bank uses analytical work to advise client countries on improving the policy and legal environment for smallholder farmers, traders and others involved in agriculture.
-Enabling the Business of Agriculture looks at how laws, regulations, policies and infrastructure affect the ability of farmers to produce, sell and buy their products, and deliver affordable food to a growing population.
+The Bank uses analytical work to advise client countries on improving the policy and legal environment for smallholder farmers, traders and others involved in agribusiness.
+Using data and analysis collected since 2013, Enabling the Business of Agriculture periodically looks at how laws, regulations, policies and infrastructure affect the ability of farmers to produce, sell and buy their products, and deliver affordable nutritious food to a growing population.

-The International Finance Corporation, which is an arm of the World Bank Group that focuses exclusively on the private sector in developing countries, finances agribusinesses and food related companies.
+International Finance Corporation, which is an arm of the World Bank Group that focuses exclusively on the private sector in developing countries, finances agribusinesses and food-related companies.
 It also supports financial institutions that enable the private sector to provide additional resources and financing to agribusiness.
 This is coupled with advisory services that help clients improve their operations with a focus on productivity improvements, climate smart practices, food safety, and engagement with smallholder supply chains.
-The IFC agribusiness advisory portfolio in June 2017 included US$ 6.5 billion across sectors.
-The advisory portfolio was US$ 108 million in 2017, with 71% of the program in IDA countries.

-The World Bank’s 15-year experience with productive alliances in Latin America (21 projects, 10 countries, US$ 1 billion funding since 2000) shows it’s possible to increase productivity, market integration and income of smallholder farmers by forging stronger links between producers, buyers and the public sector.
-The average increase in net income in Colombia and Bolivia was about 30% and most productive alliances continued to operate long after project completion.
+The World Bank’s 15-year experience with productive alliances in Latin America (21 projects, 10 countries, US$ 1 billion funding since 2000) shows it’s possible to increase productivity, market integration, and income of smallholder farmers by forging stronger links between producers, buyers and the public sector.
+The average increase in net income in Colombia and Bolivia was about 30 percent and most productive alliances continued to operate long after project completion.

 In Cameroon, a partnership between sorghum producers, agribusiness purchasers and financial institutions has improved the livelihoods of smallholders in a region plagued by insecurity and prone to climatic hazards.

 The Bank helped poor and vulnerable farmers in the state of Assam, India, significantly increase their productivity by investing in better and more extensive rural roads, upgrades to food markets, and farmer groups.
-Over 290 dairy cooperatives and 3,2000 fish farmer groups were created.
+Over 290 dairy cooperatives and 3,200 fish farmer groups were created.
 Paddy rice yields more than doubled and farmers diversified to higher value crops.
-Of the project’s 566,000 direct beneficiaries, 17 % were landless, 47% were marginal farmers and 31% were small farmers.
+Of the project’s 566,000 direct beneficiaries, 17 percent were landless, 47 percent were marginal farmers, and 31 percent were small farmers.
 A recently approved project in Assam will help facilitate agri-business investments, increase agriculture productivity and market access, and enable small farm holders to produce crops that are resilient to floods and droughts.

-In Vietnam, the Bank’s support for the 2008-2014 Agriculture Competitiveness Project trained more than 93,400 farmers in modern farming techniques, fostered the establishment of farmers’ organizations linked to agri-businesses and provided critical public infrastructure.
-As a result, producers saw the value of their sales increase by almost 20%.
+In Vietnam, the Bank’s support for the 2008 to 2014 Agriculture Competitiveness Project trained more than 93,400 farmers in modern farming techniques, fostered the establishment of farmers’ organizations linked to agri-businesses, and provided critical public infrastructure.
+As a result, producers saw the value of their sales increase by almost 20 percent.